-Sir Arvi's career has spanned many financial downturns (such as the one we are now experiencing) but he always has a cheery anecdote to relieve the tension and to get problems into their correct prospective.
-I recall him telling the story of the young girl at boarding school who wrote to tell her parents that things were not well:
+Sir Arvi's career has spanned many financial downturns (as we are now experiencing) but he always has a cheery anecdote to relieve the tension and to get problems into their correct prospective.

+I recall him telling the story of the young girl at boarding school who wrote to tell her parents that things were not well.

-I am sorry to have to tell you that my dormitory and half the school burned down, but don't worry about me because I am now living in a flat in town.
+"I am sorry to have to tell you that my dormitory and half the school burned down, but don't worry about me because I am now living in a flat in town.
 Don't worry about that either.
-I am being looked after-I am living with Roger the school plumber.
-You needn't be concerned about this either because I am going to marry Roger-I am three months' pregnant with his child.
+I am being looked after - I am living with Roger the school plumber.
+You needn't be concerned about this either because I am going to marry Roger - I am three months pregnant with his child."

-The next day she wrote again:
+The next day she wrote again.

-Don't worry about yesterday's letter.
+"Don't worry about yesterday's letter.
 The school didn't burn down, I'm not living with Roger, I'm not pregnant or about to be married.
-The fact is I am failing in mathematics and I wanted you to get this problem into proper perspective.
+The fact is I am failing in mathematics and I wanted you to get this problem into proper perspective."

-Similarly, getting this Global Financial Crisis into correct perspective is a major challenge for many of us.
-The correct title for the Crisis should be: "The US Financial Crisis that they have successfully exported globally".
+Getting this Global Financial Crisis into correct perspective is a major challenge for many of us.

+I feel that the correct title for the Crisis should be "The U.S. Financial Crisis that they have successfully exported globally".

-In March, I sat through a long Global Financial Crisis Conference in New York where we analysed the causes for the crisis in excruciating detail.
-Several countries had presentations on how it was affecting each of them differently, also why various countries had different timetables for planned action.
-I was struck by the completely different situation existing in the US compared with Australia, which made it absurd that people rushed unthinkingly to adopt identical "bailout programmes".
+In March, I sat through a long Global Financial Crisis Conference in New York where we analysed the causes for the crisis, in excruciating detail.

+Several counties had presentations on how it was affecting each differently, also why various countries had different timetables.

+I was struck by the completely different situation existing in the U.S., compared with Australia, which makes it absurd that we all rush unthinkingly to adopt identical "bailout programmes".

-In the US, Washington DC is to a large extent, controlled and manipulated by Wall Street, whereas in Australia the Big End of Town is generally regarded by Canberra as a bit of a joke and the control strings are pulled from elsewhere.
+In the U.S., Washington DC, is to a large extent, totally controlled and manipulated by Wall Street, whereas in Australia the Big End of Town is generally regarded by Canberra as a bit of a joke and the control strings are pulled from elsewhere.

 Wall Street embeds senior people in Washington DC's administration and they are there for one purpose only.

-They were there drafting the various Troubled Asset Relief Program (TARP) bail-outs and they were there again with their outstretched buckets to collect all the relief bailout money, and ensure that none of it flowed to productive middle-America.
+They were there drafting the various T.A.R.P.-bailout programs and they were there again with their outstretched buckets to collect all the relief bailout money, and ensure that none of it flowed to the productive middle-America.

 The "stimulus" was not about improving economic efficiency.
 It was about distributing funds to favoured interest groups.

-It's pretty easy for us, over here in Australia, to think we are well insulated from all this financial havoc, but this one is more serious than just seeing a few companies go broke.
+It's pretty easy for us, over here in Perth, Western Australia, to think we are well insulated from all this financial havoc but this one is more serious than just seeing a few companies go broke.

 This time we see many of the world's sovereign governments in the process of going broke.
 Iceland has all but gone.
-Spain, Ireland, Greece and Portugal have all had their sovereign credit ratings downgraded by the ratings agencies, and now the UK and USA have had their ratings being questioned.
-All these countries, in different circumstances, face challenges such as property bubbles bursting, the collapse of government tax revenues, and banking sectors tripped up by massive bad loans.
+Spain, Ireland, Greece and Portugal have all had their sovereign credit ratings down-graded by the ratings agencies and now the U.K. and U.S.A. have their ratings being questioned.

+All these countries, in different circumstances, face challenges like property bubbles bursting, collapse of government tax revenues, banking sectors tripped up by massive bad loans.

 How alarming that all their respective governments have responded to this crisis by further increasing borrowing to ruinous levels.

 Britain is a country drowning in debt, without the option of generating national income from exports, as Australia can.